Toast Jon Snow with new Game of Thrones beer from HBO

 Solving for XX: The tech industry seeks to overcome outdated ideas about "women in tech."

-Discuss: Winter stout is coming?
-HBO releases new Game of Thrones beer
+Discuss: HBO pours new Game of Thrones beer inspired by Jon Snow

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.